top of page

 ABOUT

-I am a glaciologist that studies the interactions between water and firn.
+I am a glaciologist who studies the interactions between water and firn.
 I am interested in studying how firn structure affects water flow, and how water, in turn, alters firn structure and influences future water movement.
-These feedbacks between water and firn structure control the meltwater storage capacity of ice sheets and influences ice shelf stability.
+These feedbacks between water and firn structure control the meltwater storage capacity of ice sheets and influence ice shelf stability.
 This research is crucial for understanding how ice sheets contribute to sea level rise now and in the future.
 I address questions such as:

-Is seawater infiltration into ice shelves prevalent and persistent enough to impact ice shelf stability across Antarctica?
+1. Is seawater infiltration into ice shelves prevalent and persistent enough to impact ice shelf stability across Antarctica?

-How does the spatial distribution of brine layers in Antarctic ice shelves compare to projected locations of future meltwater firn aquifers?
+2. How does the spatial distribution of brine layers in Antarctic ice shelves compare to projected locations of future meltwater firn aquifers?

-How does microscale (grain scale) firn structure impact water flow through firn?
+3. How does microscale (grain scale) firn structure impact water flow through firn?

-How does firn structure influence the character of melt layers formed by "extreme" melt events?
+4. How does firn structure influence the character of melt layers formed by "extreme" melt events?

-How will firn structure evolve in a warming climate?
+5. How will firn structure evolve in a warming climate?

 I use a combination of field/laboratory observations, remote sensing, and numerical models to address these questions.